aaronbloomfield/slp/docs/hw-frameworks.md

 When you have updated your Django app, remember to touch the wsgi file to make the web server reload your app; see the [Django getting started](django-getting-started.html) ([md](django-getting-started.md)) page for details.

 It is much more difficult to rename your tables in Django -- you have to do it individually for each table.
 But if the CakePHP tables all start with `cake_`, and the Ruby on Rails tables all start with `ruby_`, then you can leave the Django talbes to have the default name.
+However, the names used in the Django tutorial should not conflict with the other tables therein.

+For the submission, we are not going to be configuring it on the web server, for reasons that will be explained elsewhere.
+Instead, we will look at your project files on the server, and run it through `python manage.py runserver`.
+Thus, you MUST take the following steps:

+- Upload your ENTIRE django app onto pegasus; put it somewhere in your root directory so we can find it
+    - There should be only three directories in your home directory: html (which also contains the CakePHP part), railshw (which contains the Rails part), and the directory that contains the Django part.
+- Make ***SURE*** that the DB on pegasus contains all the tables that you need for this.
+You can do a mysqldump of the DB on your VirtualBox image, and then restore that to your DB on pegasus.

 ### Submission